12 Ways to Build Credit When You Have No Credit History

 If you are trying to build credit, you may be confronted with one of life’s great contradictions: To get credit, you must have a credit history.

-If you have no credit history, creditors treat you as if you have bad credit.
+Surprisingly, there are 26 million Americans who fall in the “invisible” or “unscorable” categories, which really becomes a problem when they want to buy a car or home and need a loan to do so.
+Lenders will search for a credit report and because there is no information (or limited information), they treat you as if you have bad credit.
 This may seem unfair, but the reason is that you have not shown that you have the discipline to make on-time payments over an extended period.

-When you do, you will have good credit and good credit comes with enormous advantages.
+When you do start using credit, you will have a good credit score and enormous advantages come with a good credit score.
 Two generations ago, people got by on cash and a checkbook.
 Though a few still do, navigating the 21st Century without a credit card is very challenging.

 If you want to shop on line, credit cards are a necessity.
 Not having one makes the process cumbersome, if not impossible.
 Even public transit systems now use automated machines that accept credit cards and distribute tickets.
 And when was the last time you saw someone pay for a restaurant meal with a check?